-I love it when cauliflowers are available in the shops again.
-And its great when there are a variety of sizes, so you can choose the most suitable size for what you are cooking and for how many people.
-There are so many more ways to cook cauliflower other than Cauliflower Cheese.
+Cauliflower Cheese is a favourite supper dish in our house.
+There are many ways to cook a cauliflower.
 On this website you can find recipes for Cauliflower Pilau and Cauliflower Soup With Blue Cheese.
 But there again there is one of the best cauliflower recipes which is – well – Cauliflower Cheese.

 Cauliflower can be so delicious and is great as an easy, low cost midweek supper